-If you wish to receive IT help, we would be glad to assist you at http://informatics.mq.edu.au/hel p/.
+For help with University computer systems and technology, visit http://informatics.mq.edu.au/hel p/.

-When using the university's IT, you must adhere to the Acceptable Use Policy.
-The policy applies to all who connect to the MQ network including students and it outlines what can be done.
+When using the University's IT, you must adhere to the Acceptable Use Policy.
+The policy applies to all who connect to the MQ network including students.